OpenTransfr/Core/docs/Transactions.rst

 .. image:: http://imgs.xkcd.com/comics/random_number.png

 Although it's a fairly moot point, you **must** ensure that your random number generator actually works rather than simply returning the same value repeatedly.
 ECDSA requires a random number during the signing process.
 It is possible to recover the private key from two signatures (the data signed doesn't matter) if they shared the same random number.
 Even relatively weak random number generators are incredibly unlikely to produce the same number twice due to the sheer size of the numbers involved, so long as it actually returns a new number.
 For more information on this hack, see this great article http://www.nilsschneider.net/2013/01/28/recovering-bitcoin-private-keys.html and how the hack was applied to the PS3 https://events.ccc.de/congress/2010/Fahrplan/attachments/1780_27c3_console_hacking_2010.pdf.
+The more bits of the 'random' number that are known, the easier it is to pull off this hack.

 .. _addrClaim: